Page 18 – Jihad – Holy war – Apostasy

 As stated in the Qur’an, fighting is permitted for Self-defense only, not for committing murder or oppressing others.

-This principle is reinforced by the value of human life ascribed by God in the Qur’an:
+This principle is reinforced by the value of human life described by God in the Qur’an:

 The Prophet Muhammad (pbuh) said, “The shedding of blood will be the first matter about which judgment will be passed on the Day of Resurrection.”

-More than 500 Muslim scholars have condemned all acts of terrorism, wherever they occur and whoever is responsible, denouncing the harm caused to unarmed civilians and civilian infrastructure in the name of international conflict.
-Prominent Islamic scholar Muhammad Tahir ul-Qadri issued a fatwa urging young Muslims to reject blind extremism, emphasizing that such actions have no place in Islam.
+Things we don’t tend to hear on the news, more than 500 Muslim scholars worldwide have condemned all acts of terrorism, wherever they occur and whoever is responsible, denouncing the harm caused to unarmed civilians and civilian infrastructure in the name of international conflict does not align with Islam and there is no reasons or excuses for it.
+Prominent Islamic scholars like Muhammad Tahir ul-Qadri urge young Muslims to reject blind extremism, emphasizing that such actions have no place in Islam.
 He further stated: “The reality is that what they are doing is not martyrdom.
-These actions are leading them directly to the hellfire.
+These actions are leading them directly to the hellfire”.

 Islam’s teachings are clear: God does not condone the killing of innocent civilians under any circumstances.